Home / Home Loans / Mortgage offset accounts…

 and take the first step on your home loan journey, with Compare the Market.

 An offset account can be an invaluable home loan feature, but only if you know how to use it.
-With that in mind, our General Manager of Money, Stephen Zeller, has some offset account-related tips:
+With that in mind, our General Manager of Money, Stephen Zeller, has some offset account-related tips.

-A mortgage offset account (also known as a home loan offset account or an offset account) is a type of transaction account linked to your home loan.
-You can ‘offset’ its balance against your home loan’s balance for the purpose of calculating your interest payable.
-You could potentially pay less interest on your mortgage over the loan term by utilising an offset account.
+A mortgage offset account is a home loan feature that functions as a type of transaction account linked to your home loan.
+Your lender will ‘offset’ its balance against your outstanding home loan amount when calculating how much interest you need to pay on your home loan.

-Note: Interest on a home loan is typically calculated daily but will generally be charged monthly.
+Interest on a home loan is typically calculated daily but will generally be charged monthly.
 Check with your lender to see how they calculate and charge interest.

 There are two types of offset accounts available: